Jason Jennings: Professional career

 As a member of the Colorado Rockies, Jason posted his most impressive numbers in the 2002 season when he won the Major League Baseball Rookie of the Year Award in the National League, beating out Brad Wilkerson and Austin Kearns.
-In his major league debut, Jennings hit a home run and tossed a complete game shutout, becoming the first major leaguer to accomplish that feat.
+In his major league debut, on August 23, 2001, Jennings hit a home run and tossed a complete game shutout, becoming the first major leaguer to accomplish that feat.

 On May 8, 2004, Jennings became the only pitcher in history to hit a home run off of Hall of Fame pitcher Greg Maddux.

 From 2003 to 2005, Jennings had three losing seasons and posted an ERA above 5 each year.
 In 2006, Jennings pitched much better, ending the season with a 3.78 ERA, but had only a 9–13 record due to a lack of run support that ranked near the bottom of the league.
 From May 29 to the end of the season, Jennings had a 3.17 ERA, which was 4th in the Majors and 2nd in the NL behind Roy Oswalt.
 He also finished with over 200 innings pitched.
 He ended his career with the Rockies as the franchise's all-time winningest pitcher.
 He was surpassed in wins by a Rockies pitcher on June 23, 2009 by former teammate Aaron Cook.

 On December 12, 2006 the Rockies traded Jennings, along with Miguel Asencio, to the Houston Astros for Willy Taveras, Taylor Buchholz and Jason Hirsh.
 The deal seemed to work in favor of the 2007 Rockies, who made it to the 2007 World Series with Taveras at the top of the order.
 Both Buchholz and Hirsh pitched decently in their first season with the Rockies.